DHTMLX/docs-suite/docs/grid/configuration.md

 - create a Grid with columns and data
 - in the Grid configuration specify the [`subRow`](grid/api/grid_subrow_config.md) option as a callback function, which:
-    - is called with an array of data that should be placed in the sub-row as a parameter
-    - returns a subGrid that contains the `subRow` config set as a callback function that may return:
+    - returns a nested Grid that contains the `subRow` config set as a callback function that may return:
         - some Suite component
-        - an HTML string
+        - HTML as string
-        - a subGrid instance for another nesting level (that contains the `subRow` config set as a callback function to return another subGrid, Suite component, or HTML content)
+        - a subgrid instance for another nesting level (that contains the `subRow` config set as a callback function to return another subgrid, a Suite component, or HTML content)

 Check the example below: